jdomarin/jdomarin/EnglishResume.md

 ### Tasks to be carried out
 - Maintain and create Kibana dashboards asked by internal or external customers for reporting purposes
-- Inner source development of a web tool, named “PTRReport”, allowing to build and monitor performance indicators on the software activity of R&D teams
+- Inner source development of a web tool, named _PTRReport_, allowing to build and monitor performance indicators on the software activity of R&D teams
 - As a QA white hat, implement a secure development life cycle to ensure security of software applications
 - Develop in Java a framework of automated rail booking GUI tests based on Selenium
 - Maintain and deploy a legacy report generation tool that was written in old technologies: Java EE, WebLogic, iPlanet, SQL Server